Mark Hunt: Continuation in UFC

 Hunt faced Alistair Overeem in a rematch on 4 March 2017, at UFC 209.
 He lost the fight via knockout in the third round.

 Hunt faced Derrick Lewis on 11 June 2017, in the main event at UFC Fight Night 110.
 It was the first combat sports event in Auckland since UFC Fight Night 43 in Vector Arena.
 He won the fight via TKO in round four.
 The win also earned Hunt his third Fight of the Night bonus award.

 Hunt was expected to face Marcin Tybura on 19 November 2017, at UFC Fight Night: Hunt vs. Tybura.
-However, on 10 October, Hunt was pulled from the card and was replaced by Fabrício Werdum after UFC officials reviewed Hunt's article, entitled, "If I Die Fighting, That's Fine" on his health status from the consequences he suffered from his long term fighting career (slur speech and loss of memory- an early signs of chronic traumatic encephalopathy (CTE)).
+However, on 10 October, Hunt was pulled from the card and was replaced by Fabrício Werdum after UFC officials reviewed Hunt's article, entitled, "If I Die Fighting, That's Fine" on his health status from the consequences he suffered from his fighting career.
 Hunt was upset with the news, responding on his Instagram that the quote was taken out of context and that he had been cleared to fight by doctors two days before he was pulled from the bout.

 On 5 December 2017, it was announced that Hunt had been cleared to fight after undergoing medical tests in Las Vegas that were arranged by the UFC.

 Hunt faced Curtis Blaydes on 11 February 2018, at UFC 221.
 Prior to the event, Hunt announced that he would not seek to renew his contract after it expired.
 Hunt knocked down Blaydes in the first round, but would be outwrestled for the remainder of the fight and lost via unanimous decision.

 Hunt faced Aleksei Oleinik on 15 September 2018, in the main event of UFC Fight Night 136.
 He lost the fight via rear-naked choke submission in the first round.

 Hunt faced Justin Willis on 2 December 2018, at UFC Fight Night 142.
 He lost the fight via unanimous decision.
-The fight was his last fight of his UFC contract, with Hunt stating that he would continue his fighting career with other organizations.
+The fight was his last fight of his UFC contract, with Hunt stating that he would continue his fighting career with other organisations.